|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Large supplies of economic non-fossil energy are required for displacement of fossil fuels and for supply of desalinated water for intensive agriculture.
+Large sources of economic non-fossil power are required for displacement of fossil fuels and for supply of desalinated water for intensive agriculture.

-Nuclear electricity generation is the least expensive non-fossil power source for reliably meeting the uninterruptible power load in Ontario because, unlike wind and solar power, nuclear power is continuously available, efficiently uses transmission-distribution and requires minimal balancing energy storage.
+Nuclear electricity generation is the least expensive non-fossil source of dependable power in Ontario because, unlike wind and solar power, nuclear power is continuously available, efficiently uses transmission-distribution and requires minimal balancing energy storage.

-In the USA incentives for renewable (wind and solar) electricity generation have threatened the entire US fleet of nuclear power stations.
+In the USA incentives for wind and solar electricity generation have threatened the entire US fleet of nuclear power stations.
 The result is that as shown in the report titled While You Were Sleeping - The Unnoticed Loss of Carbon-free Generation in the United States most of the US reduction in fossil carbon emissions achieved via increased use of renewable electricity generation is being offset by closures of nuclear generation.

 In order for intermittent wind and solar energy to be effectively marketed without incentives there must be an interruptible electricity rate.
-In Canada the Ontario government has implemented smart electricity meters but has failed to implement distinct uninterruptible and interruptible electricity rates.
+In Canada the Ontario government has implemented smart electricity meters but as of early 2019 has failed to implement distinct uninterruptible and interruptible electricity rates.

 The Canadian average population density of about 3.6 persons / km^2 is misleading.
 Over 80% or the Canadian population lives on less than 20% of the land area.
 In rural Canada the average population density is less than 0.7 persons / km^2.
 A typical farm occupies about 4 km^2.
 The average per capita energy consumption in Canada is much larger than that of European countries, particularly in the rural transportation sector.